-Wage Inflation: 3.0%
+Wage Inflation 3.0% Seniority/Merit 0.1% - 5.6%

-Senior/Merit: 0.1% - 5.6%
+Mortality: 2020 WRS Experience Mortality Table

-Mortality\: 2020 WRS Experience Mortality Table
+5.5% for the first year grading down to an ultimate healthcare cost trend rate of 3.5% over a 10 year period Healthcare Cost Trend Rate:

-5.75% for the first year grading down to an ultimate Healthcare Cost Trend Rate: healthcare trend rate of 3.5% over an 11 year period annuitants.
-For all non-annuitants (active, preserved, and escrowed members), average premiums are calculated based on non Medicare and Medicare rates for one
+Actual premium amounts are used for current annuitants.
+For all non-annuitants (active, preserved, and escrowed members), average premiums are calculated based on non Medicare and Medicare rates for one person and two person coverages.